eduvpn/documentation/LDAP.md

     $ ldapsearch -H ldaps://ipa.example.org -D 'uid=johndoe,cn=users,cn=accounts,dc=example,dc=org' -W

-Replace `johndoe` with an user ID at your LDAP server.
-This should return something like this, not an error:
+Replace `johndoe` with an user ID at your LDAP server and provide the password for that account when it asks.
+This should return something like this, not an
+error:

     # extended LDIF
     #